 But what if you inherited a black walnut orchard or a single tree when you bought your property?
 Before you cut down the black walnut tree, there are several options.

 - Plant vegetables in raised beds with lots of finished compost that is without black walnut nuts and leaves.
-The vegetables will thrive if the have enough light to grow.
+The vegetables will thrive if they have enough light to grow.

 - Increase the bio-activity of your soil by adding lots of finished compost, mulch, and other amendments that encourage earthworms.
 Juglone breaks down rapidly in bioactive soils.